 As with most slow cooker recipes, the instructions for this crock pot angel chicken pasta couldn’t be simpler.
 Are you ready?
 Place the chicken in the slow cooker, then mix together the sauce ingredients in a saucepot before pouring it over the top.
 Then walk away and let the crockpot do its thing.
 At the end of the day, all you need to do is cook the angel hair pasta and serve.
 Simple, easy, and delicious… just how I like it!

 Let’s get cookin’!

-Place chicken in bottom of 5 or 6 quart slow cooker.
+Place chicken in the bottom of a 5 or 6-quart slow cooker.

-This could fit in a 4 quart if that is all ya have.
+This could fit in a 4-quart crockpot if that is all ya have.

-Cook Angel Hair Pasta according to package directions; drain.
+Cook angel hair pasta according to package directions and drain.

-There are two ways to serve this so it just depends on your personal preference.
+Now, there are two ways to serve crockpot angel chicken pasta so it just depends on your personal preference.

 I like family style.

 To serve family style: place the drained pasta in the bottom of a 9×13 baking dish, place the chicken atop, and spoon sauce over.